g-now-zero/server-projects/Win2019ServADDS/README.md

 <img src="https://i.imgur.com/sVxsemU.png" width="600">
 </p>

-### 8. Create a client virtual machine and install Windows 11 on it.
-This will allow you to test network connectivity and ensure that your network resources are accessible from client machines:
+### 8. Create a client virtual machine and install Windows 11 on it, thus enabling me to test network connectivity and ensure that your network resources are accessible from client machines:

     I. Create a client virtual machine and install Windows 11 Pro:
         - Click on the "Create VM" button.